 After the 12 months introductory period, you'll be placed on a regular pricing plan.

 The other main institutions also offer free banking, but for a limited period of time, then after that they'll make various charges.
-Be aware that the FSCS (Financial Services Compensation Scheme) introduced by the government covers deposits for individuals and businesses up to £85,000 per institution.
+Be aware that the FSCS (Financial Services Compensation Scheme) introduced by the government covers deposits for individuals and businesses up to £75,000 per institution (from January 1, 2016).

 If you approach the banks direct, then you'll get the offers outlined above.
 Members of various clubs and associations may provide a better deal.